Kitware/pyLiDAR-SLAM/README.md

  - For each epoch, update the running PoseNet model in memory
  - Save the model at a specified given location

-The following example launches a training of Posenet on Ford Campus Dataset, for 100 epochs:
+The following example launches a training of Posenet on KITTI Dataset, for 100 epochs:
 ```bash
 export DATASET=kitti
 export JOB_NAME=train_posenet